joesturge/godot-with-actions-starter/README.md

 - `refactor: Refactor code` - This will not create a release.
 - `perf: Improve performance` - This will not create a release.

+> Semantic Release always starts versions at `1.0.0`, it's just the way it works... see this [issue](https://github.com/semantic-release/semantic-release/issues/1507).

 Merges into the main branch will produce a release tag such as `1.2.1`, while merges into the alpha/beta branch will produce a prerelease tag such as `1.2.1-alpha.3`.

 ### Build Assets